lowrycode/table-tennis-league/README.md

 - **League Pages** - *Display league data, including fixture information, match results, league tables and team stats.
 Accessible from Navbar or links within these pages.*
 - **Contact Page** - *Displays contact details for the league administrator and a contact form for submitting an enquiry.
 Accessible from Navbar and Footer.*
 - **User Account Pages** - *Pages relating to user authentication (Login, Logout, Signup, Change Password, Account Settings, etc.).
 Accessible under User Profile dropdown in Navbar.*
-- **Club Admin Dashboard** - *For managing club related information.
+- **Club Admin Dashboard** - *For managing club-related information.
 Accessible under User Profile dropdown in Navbar but only accessible if user is granted "Club Admin Status".*

 The *top navigation bar* and *footer* are both consistently shown on every page of the website.
 Since the main Call To Action (CTA) is contacting the league administrator, a link to the contact page is included in both of these sections.